 The Gilbert Family Foundation’s Vision Restoration Initiative (VRI) launched in April 2019, awarding more than $11M over 3 years to a consortium of distinguished ophthalmology, neuroscience, and NF1 expert investigators.
 In its initial phase, it will focus on basic science and early, pre-clinical proof-of-concept studies.
 In particular, VRI is focused on developing three types of therapeutic products to restore vision in NF1 patients who have lost their sight due to optic pathway glioma: endogenous cell replacement, exogenous cell replacement, and neuro-enhancement.

 The Gilbert Family Foundation is in search of a Scientific Project Manager for VRI.
-The Foundation seeks a mid-level manager with an advanced scientific or medical degree and experience in drug discovery and/or preclinical development, ideally with experience in cell therapy and/or vision restoration/ ophthalmology programs, and extensive project management skills.
+The Foundation seeks a mid-level manager with an advanced scientific or medical degree and experience in drug discovery and/or preclinical development, ideally with experience in cell therapy and/or ophthalmology/vision research programs, and extensive project management skills.
 The Scientific Project Manager will serve as the administrator for VRI; provide technical assistance to VRI applicants, grantees, and advisory board; review progress reports and conduct site visits to grantee institutions to determine the adequacy and progress of research; identify research areas warranting either increased or decreased funding emphasis; and work collaboratively with Gilbert Family Foundation leadership and staff to achieve the overall goals of the program.

 This is a full-time position.
 The Gilbert Family Foundation is located in Detroit, Michigan.
 The successful candidate will not be required to be based in the Detroit area, but preference will be given to candidates who are located in or are willing to relocate to the area.
-The Scientific Project Manager will be expected to travel periodically for professional meetings and site visits nationwide.
+The Scientific Project Manager will be expected to travel periodically for professional meetings and site visits.

-Scientific Officer of Gilbert Family Foundation
+YooRi Kim, Scientific Officer of the Gilbert Family Foundation

 - Reviewing progress and financial reports, highlighting critical issues and reporting therein